whyteaz/global.hackathon/TEAMS.md

 all love hacking and fine arts.

 * `Rafik` and `Mohamed` are Back-End Developers and architects.
-They'll probably will write Clojure and Java. `Mohamed` is an egg on twitter because he chose to.
+They'll probably will write Clojure, Java and Javascript (on the browser and in node.js). `Mohamed` is an egg on twitter because he chose to.
 They began hacking since the nineties, and were coding for living for fourteen years now.
 * `Ibtissem` is an experienced Front-End infrastructure engineer,